University Teachers for Human Rights (Jaffna)

 The government ballistic expert Mr. W.D.G.S.
 Goonetilleke’s report dated 19th February 2007 was submitted to the Kantalai Magistrate’s Court on 7th March 2007.
 It described the same item (Item (7) recovered from the 2nd post mortem) as ‘by weight, size and shape corresponding to the mean standard model of the core of a 7.62 x 39 mm cartridge’.

-the government ballistic expert consistent with the core of a 7.62 mm
+to the government ballistic expert consistent with the core of a 7.62 mm projectile.

 The Government had apparently asked the ballistic expert Mr. Goonetilleke to prepare a second report to prove Dr. Dodd’s identification wrong.
 This report though dated 24 May 2007, was not used publicly until 28th June.
 Its scientific status as we shall see is questionable.
 Not having been requested by any court it cannot be regarded an official document, until it has been submitted.